Arch bridge: Through arch bridge

 This type of bridge has an arch whose base is at or below the deck, but whose top rises above it, so the deck passes through the arch.
 The central part of the deck is supported by the arch via suspension cables or tie bars, as with a tied-arch bridge.
 The ends of the bridge may be supported from below, as with a deck arch bridge.
-Any part supported from arch below may have spandrels that are closed or open.
+Any part supported from the arch below may have spandrels that are closed or open.

-The Sydney Harbour Bridge and the Bayonne Bridge are a through arch bridge which uses a truss type arch.
+The Sydney Harbour Bridge and the Bayonne Bridge are through arch bridges that use a truss-type arch.

 Tied-arch bridge

-Also known as a bowstring arch, this type of arch bridge incorporates a tie between two opposite ends of the arch.
-The tie is usually the deck and is capable of withstanding the horizontal thrust forces which would normally be exerted on the abutments of an arch bridge.
+Also known as a bowstring arch, this type of arch bridge incorporates a tie rod between the two ends of the arch.
+The tie is usually the deck and can withstand the horizontal thrust forces that would normally be exerted on an arch bridge's abutments.

 The deck is suspended from the arch.
-The arch is in compression, in contrast to a suspension bridge where it's catenary arch is in tension.
+The arch is in compression, in contrast to a suspension bridge, where the catenary arch is in tension.
 A tied-arch bridge can also be a through arch bridge.

 The deck of the Fremont Bridge goes through the arch, the central span is suspended from and ties the arch, while the side spans of the deck are supported.